The content on this website is for informational purposes only and is not meant to replace professional or medical advice. See our full disclaimer.

 ADHD can make concentration very difficult.
 But meditation, by its very nature, is an exercise in focus.

-It can help your child to hone their attention skills over time.
+It's a powerful mindfulness technique that can help your child to hone their attention skills over time.
 It's like a fun workout for your child's focusing abilities.

 You can jump to the download link or keep reading for more tips.

 Dials Down Impulsivity

 Children with ADHD often react fast... sometimes too fast.
 Meditation lets them slow down and chill out.
 It encourages them to become more mindful of their thoughts and actions, which can lead to reduced impulsivity.